particle-iot/docs/src/content/en/shared/firmware.md

 Servo
 ---

-This library allows a Spark Core to control RC (hobby) servo motors.
+This library allows your device to control RC (hobby) servo motors.
 Servos have integrated gears and a shaft that can be precisely controlled.
 Standard servos allow the shaft to be positioned at various angles, usually between 0 and 180 degrees.
 Continuous rotation servos allow the rotation of the shaft to be set to various speeds.

 ```cpp
 // EXAMPLE CODE